Polymaker/sigen-next/README.md

 ## Overview

-SiGen is a modern application for designing and configuring stringed instrument layouts.
+SiGen is a modern application for designing and configuring stringed instruments fretboards/fingerboards.
 It provides advanced tools for luthiers and builders to create custom fretboards, string spacings, scale lengths, and more, supporting a wide range of instrument types and tunings.

 ## Features